keanu-c/Todo-List/README.md

 **Set up the database:**
 Create a PostgreSQL database named: [todo-db]
-Copy and paste this query into a _table_ in [todo-db] in PostgreSQL:
+Copy and paste this query into a _table_ in [todos-db] in PostgreSQL:

 ```SQL
 CREATE TABLE todo_table (